-- (4) The requirements for a wedding held in the State of Victoria are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c), (g) and (h).
+- (4) The requirements for a wedding held in the relevant area are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c) and (g).

 Note 1: the authorised celebrant and a wedding photographer can enter the premises under subclause (2)(c) (work) and are not subject to the gathering restrictions.

+Note 2: record-keeping requirements apply to weddings as set out in the Workplace Directions.

+Note 3: a wedding held at a private residence in the relevant area that is attended by one or more persons who ordinarily reside in a restricted area is subject to the private gathering restrictions in subclause (1)(b) of no more than 5 people per day.

-Note 2: record-keeping requirements apply to weddings as set out in the Workplace Directions. - (5) The requirements for a funeral held in the State of Victoria are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c), (g) and (h).
-Note 1: the persons reasonably necessary for the conduct of the funeral can enter the premises
+- (5) The requirements for a funeral held in the relevant area are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c) and (g).